-- Where this street type abuts a school, the verge should be hardstand with tree grates rather than grassed & planted - Widened to accommodate trunk services with all services including drainage at back of kerb.

-The implementation of this cross section is subject to approval by the Department of Transport and the - The implementation of this cross section is subject to approval by the Department of Transport and the Growth Areas Authority.
+- · Where this street type abuts a school, the verge should be hardstand with tree grates rather than - where this series type datus a school, the verge should be accession with the grates rainer than grassed its planted.
+Wildened to accommodate trunk services with all services including drainage at back of kerts.
+The implementation of this cross section is subject to approval by the Department of Transport and the Growth Areas Authority.

-The setback from kerb to trees and poles.
+🐺 1.5m setback from kerb to trees and poles.